elenavindrola/CSE231/README.md

-# Power and Temperature Aware Dispatcher for Load Balancing
+# Power and Temperature Aware Dispatcher for Load Balancing QEMU and FPGA

 Routes RISC-V binaries to QEMU or FPGA based on CPU power and thermal state.